 There are several ways to reduce or end tennis elbow pain.
 When you first start having these pains, the best thing to do is to stop the activity that causes the pain and try to avoid any movements that are painful to you.
-Yes, this means resting your elbow, forearm and wrist to ensure you are not aggravating the condition.
+Yes, this means resting your elbow, forearm, and wrist to ensure you are not aggravating the condition.

-Another way to reduce the pain is applying an ice-pack to the area that hurts most.
-This is something you can do several times a day, making sure not to apply the ice-pack directly to the bare skin.
+Another way to reduce the pain is by applying an ice-pack to the area that hurts most.
+This is something you can do several times a day, making sure not to apply the ice pack directly to the bare skin.
 Commercial ice-packs will come with specific instructions on how to apply the pack and the maximum amount of time you can apply it.
 If you don´t have a commercial ice-pack, a bag of frozen pies will do just fine.

 If the above methods don´t work to end your pain, your next step will be taking nonsteroidal anti-inflammatory drugs (NSAIDs).
 Ibuprofen is probably the most known NSAID.

 Fortunately, almost all cases of pain can be solved without such an invasive treatment, as long as you take the appropriate action when your tennis elbow is first starting to develop.

 Ending Tennis Elbow Pain Through Specific Exercises

 There are several exercises you can do in the comfort of your own home that will reduce the symptoms and even end your pain.